The Boutique Hotel Technology Guide for 2025

 - Photo documentation for issues

 Many PMS platforms include basic housekeeping modules.
 Flexkeeping and hotelkit offer more depth.
+For properties considering voice-based dispatch, AI voice assistants for hotel operations covers how tools like Volara reduce room-ready delays using PMS-integrated voice commands.

 The Prioritization Framework